Gavin1937/Your-Moon-CSULA/server/README.md

 * `jobtable` field tells the backend where to save its temporary cache data.
 The most important item is `type`, which can be either `redis` or `native`.
 The backend will use Redis server or JavaScript Object as its cache base on this value.
   * Although its recommend to setup user account for your Redis server, if you want to use default user, you can just remove `username` and `password` fields from `jobtable`.
 Or, just put `null` for them.
+* `aws` field contains all the informations of an aws s3 bucket, so the backend can save file to s3.
+If set it to `null`, backend will save file to `server/uploadedImages/` folder in the filesystem.

 1. you can use `.template` files under `src/server/config/` as your starting point